haripriyaM-ai/Module12/Stack using Linked List-Check and Print the Index Value of the Elements Stored in the Stack.md

-# 📚 Stack using Linked List: Check and Print the Index Value of the Elements Stored in the Stack
+# EXP 59 - Stack using Linked List: Check and Print the Index Value of the Elements Stored in the Stack

 This Python program demonstrates how to:
 1. Create a stack using a list.
 2. Add elements to the stack.
 3. Print the index and corresponding value of each element in the stack.

+---

-## 🎯 Aim
+##  Aim

 To write a Python program that:
 - Creates a stack using a list.
 - Adds elements to the stack.
 - Prints the index values of the stack elements along with the corresponding values.

-## 🧠 Algorithm
+##  Algorithm

 1. **Create an Empty Stack**:
    - Initialize an empty list `stack` to store elements.